There’s a lot to like in Seth Ackerman’s essay, “The Red and the Black,” even if his argument ultimately fails to convince.

 That’s not to say that prices should play no role in a socialist economy.
 For lots of purposes, prices work exactly as advertised in a mainstream Economics 101 course.
 But a large proportion of economic activity (arguably the bulk of it) does not rely on prices.
 Ackerman notes that much work is done within firms, which constitute miniature command economies, but informal exchanges, publicly provided services and purely voluntary actions are equally important in many cases.

-This naive treatment of prices contrasts sharply with one the strongest parts of Ackerman’s essay: his discussion of the 20th century social democratic project as a process of decommodification.
+This naive treatment of prices contrasts sharply with one the strongest parts of Ackerman’s essay: his discussion of the twentieth-century social democratic project as a process of decommodification.
 As he points out,

 As Ackerman points out, this solution proved to be unstable.
 That’s not because of the impossibility of producing a vast range of high-quality goods and services outside the market, or because innovation was stifled, but because the motor of the system as a whole was profit.
 He says,